Surfshark vs CyberGhost: an extensive comparison guide

 Is Surfshark good in the USA?

-You won’t be disappointed with Surfshark because it offers AES-256-bit encryption, split tunneling, unlimited connections, and over 700 servers in the US alone.
+Yes, Surfshark is great in the US because it offers AES-256-bit encryption, split tunneling, unlimited connections, and over 700 servers in the US alone.
 Enjoy a monitoring-free experience since Surfshark’s HQ is outside of the Five Eyes alliance.